 Our client, age 18, had a promising future ahead of him.
-He had just graduated from high school and was headed to an out-of-state four year college.
+He had just graduated from high school and was headed to an out-of-state four-year college with a good reputation.

-The Santa Monica Police Department spotted our client allegedly urinating in the front yard of a Santa Monica home at approximately midnight.
-The client had gone to fetch his bathing suit and to return to a private home to swim.
+The evening was great until the Santa Monica Police Department spotted our client allegedly urinating in the front yard of the home at approximately midnight.
+Our client had gone to fetch his bathing suit and to return to a private home to swim.
 He was urinating behind a tree, only visible from the street because the police officer was looking away from the road and into the yard.
 No alcohol was involved.